carterdugan/LineCounter/README.md

     * Path may be either exact or relative.
 See `--help` for more details.
 Specified paths must use '/' separators regardless of operating system.

   * Extensions
-    * Extensions for files you want to be counted should be listed at the end seperated by commas.
-    * Each extension should consist of a period followed by the extension itself.
+    * Extensions can be specified individually or in collections.
+To list an extension individually, list it anywhere in the arguments before the path (include the period prefix).
+To create a collection of extensions, type the collection name, an equals sign, then all extensions separated by a comma.
+Two extensions are required for a collection.
+Collection syntax is as follows: `COLLECTION_NAME=.ex1,.ex2,.ex3,...`

 ## Examples
-`linecounter -t -f -vd /PATH/TO/DIRECTORY/OR/FILE .c,.h,.cpp,.hpp`
+`linecounter -t -f -d .c,.h,.cpp,.hpp /PATH/TO/DIRECTORY/OR/FILE`

-`linecounter -tf --verbose-directory /PATH/TO/DIRECTORY/OR/FILE .c,.h,.cpp,.hpp`
+`linecounter -tf --verbose-directory .py C=.c,.h /PATH/TO/DIRECTORY/OR/FILE`

 (Note: This example assumes the script has been added to PATH)